Andy4495/SWI2C/README.md

   - Since I2C is an open-collector design that requires pull-up resistors, a "high" value on the data and clock lines should be implemented by putting the pin in `INPUT` mode. `INPUT` mode does not drive the bus high or low,  and allows the pull-ups to assert the high level.
   - Note that internal protection diodes on the input pins will clamp the signal line to a max of about 0.5 V above the chip's Vcc level.
 In other words, you cannot use `INPUT` mode to deal with voltage level differences between chips.
 Level-shifting circuitry is required to support mixing 5V and 3.3V logic.

-This library implements the I2C protocol without using any hardcoded delays, properly supports clock-stretching, and uses INPUT mode for a HIGH level.
+This library implements the I2C protocol without using any of the above issues.

 This library is not a drop-in replacement for Wire.
 You will therefore need to write your own code for modules that need to use this library.
 However, the interface is kept simple while still providing low-level signaling functionality to allow tailoring to your specific application.

-Since this is a software-based implementation, the clock speed is significantly reduced compared to a hardware-based I2C controller.
-Expect a clock speed of about 25 KHz when using an 8 MHz controller.
+Since this is a software-based implementation, the clock speed is significantly reduced compared to a hardware-based I2C implementation.
+Expect a clock speed of about 25 KHz when using an 8 MHz microcontroller.

 Usage
 -----